 The RA appoints a valuer.
-The valuer was in discussions with the failing or likely to fail entity to perform a future audit but did not start any work related to this task.
-To clarify and impede potential material conflict of interest, the RA will restrict the possibility for the valuer to perform such future audit of the failing or likely to fail entity.
+The valuer was in discussions with the FOLTF entity to perform a future audit, but did not start any work related to this task.
+To clarify and impede potential material conflict of interest, the RA will restrict the possibility for the valuer to perform such future audit of the FOLTF entity.